d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 print('X shape:', X.shape, '\ny shape:', y.shape)
 ```

+While seemingly quite innocuous, the invocation of `iter(data.train_dataloader())`
+illustrates the power of Python's object oriented design.
+We ended up adding
+a method to the `SyntheticRegressionData` class *after* creating the `data`
+object.
+Nonetheless, the object benefits from the a-posteriori addition of
+functionality to the class.

 As we run the iteration, we obtain distinct minibatches
-successively until the entire dataset has been exhausted (try this).
+until the entire dataset has been exhausted (try this).
 While the iteration implemented above is good for didactic purposes,
 it is inefficient in ways that might get us in trouble on real problems.
 For example, it requires that we load all the data in memory
 and that we perform lots of random memory access.
 The built-in iterators implemented in a deep learning framework
 are considerably more efficient and they can deal
-with both data stored in files and data fed via data streams.
+with sources such as data stored in files, data received via a stream, or data
+generated/processed on the fly.

 ## Defining the Model

-[**Before we can begin optimizing our model's parameters**] by minibatch stochastic gradient descent,
+[**Before we can begin optimizing our model's parameters**] by minibatch SGD,
 (**we need to have some parameters in the first place.**)
-In the following code, we initialize weights by sampling
+In the following we initialize weights by drawing
 random numbers from a normal distribution with mean 0
-and a standard deviation of 0.01, and setting the bias to 0.
+and a standard deviation of 0.01.
+Moreover we set the bias to 0.

 ```{.python .input}
 class LinearRegressionScratch(d2l.Module):  #@save